 We recommend that you maintain 2-3 weeks of food in your room since the supply chain may be disrupted or you may need to self-isolate or quarantine.

-Service and Assistance animals need to be included in social distancing.
+Service and Assistance animals need to be included in social distancing, if an announcement is made by university or government officials requiring social distancing, and the animal must follow all applicable guidelines for social distancing contained therein.
 When you are in the presence of others with your animal, even if it is off duty, do not allow petting or other close interactions with others.
-You must maintain 6 feet of distance whenever possible.

-You must update the emergency contact information you provided for your animal with University Housing to Cynthia Metcalfe at email@example.com.
+You must update the emergency contact information you provided for your animal with University Housing to firstname.lastname@example.org.
 The contact must be able to pick up your animal within one day if you are unable to care for it.

 If you are required to isolate or quarantine on campus and cannot leave your room to toilet or otherwise properly care your animal you will need to either make appropriate arrangements for someone to care for your animal or will have to send your animal elsewhere for the duration of your isolation.
 Advanced planning is encouraged as the university's staff cannot care for your animal.